evanhosmer/Soccer-Capstone/README.md

   - Cluster 5: Box to Box Midfielders/Holding Midfielders
   - Cluster 6: Wingers/Wingbacks

- To visualize that these clusters are indeed doing at least a decent job in seperating the players, I observed a radar chart from two players in opposite clusters.
+ To visualize that these clusters are indeed doing at least a decent job in seperating the players, I observed a radar chart from two players in opposite clusters (Cluster 2 and Cluster 6).

 ![diff](images/oz_celo.png)

 These radar charts do in fact not line up well, which shows that these clusters are at least seperating players fairly well based on attribute ratings.
+The clustering also obviously did a good job in seperating goalkeepers from field players, but this should be expected due to how goalkeepers are rated in FIFA.

 ## NMF: